qcha41/raspberry-coffee-manager/README.md

 - **Shares**: In order to keep a sufficient working capital for the admin of the group, each user is invited to add shares to the system at the creation of its virtual account.
 These shares are a refoundable amount of money, that does not appear in the account balance.
 They help the admin of the system to buy caps in advance and maintain a sufficiently large caps stock.
 The users without shares are listed in the main panel of the graphical interface.

 - **Secondary features**: The system integrates a LED strip whose the color is changing dynamically depending on the scenario (idle, green for positive balance, blinking red for negative balance..).
-Using a PIR sensor, the system automatically wakes up (turn on screen + led strip) when someone approaches the system and go back to sleep after 1 minute of inactivity.
+Using a PIR sensor, the system automatically wakes up (turn on screen + led strip) when someone approaches the system and goes back to sleep after 1 minute of inactivity.

 ## Fabrication